-The list of guest speakers includes Prof Philip Edwards – editor of the play in 1959 and the two current editors of the play - Prof Clara Calvo and Prof Jesus Tronch; Prof Jonathan Bate, Tony Howard, Eugene Musica, Prof Carol Chillington Rutter - specialists on the play’s page and stage life; the Exterminating Angel team: director Alex Cox and screenplay writer Tod Davies – currently working on turning The Spanish Tragedy into film; and the team constructing the web-site Thomas Kyd - The Spanish Tragedy (Nicoleta Cinpoes, Robert O'Toole and Jonathan Stevens).
+The list of guest speakers includes Prof Philip Edwards – editor of the play in 1959 and the two current editors of the play - Dr Clara Calvo and Dr Jesus Tronch; Prof Jonathan Bate, Tony Howard, Eugene Musica, Prof Carol Chillington Rutter - specialists on the play’s page and stage life; the Exterminating Angel team: director Alex Cox and screenplay writer Tod Davies – currently working on turning The Spanish Tragedy into film; and the team constructing the website Thomas Kyd - The Spanish Tragedy (Nicoleta Cinpoes, Robert O'Toole and Jonathan Stevens).

 to bring editors, academics and practitioners together to debate

 - to use the conference as a venue for displaying the website as it currently stands, knowing that the conference itself would generate material to be added to the website;

 - to generate feedback in a dedicated session with e-lab technicians on site, inviting the participants to ‘play’ on the website, comment, alter, contribute.

 - to use the debate as input for the website;

 - to stimulate collaboration and interaction throughout the development of the website;